abraunegg/onedrive/docs/business-shared-items.md

 * Removing `sync_business_shared_folders = "true|false"` from your 'config' file
 * Removing the 'business_shared_folders' file
 * Removing any local data | shared folder data from your configured 'sync_dir' to ensure that there are no conflicts or issues.
+* Removing any configuration online that might be related to using this feature prior to v2.5.0

 ## Process Overview
 Syncing OneDrive Business Shared Folders requires additional configuration for your 'onedrive' client: